 Once the sending limit is reached, you should still be able to keep collecting subscribers through any email forms, products, etc, you might have on your site - although emailing these subscribers wouldn't be possible.

-What happens if I upgrade my plan before the next billing date?
+What happens if I upgrade my email tier before the next billing date?

-What happens if I upgrade my plan before the next billing date?
+What happens if I upgrade my email tier before the next billing date?

-If you upgrade to a new plan before your current one expires, you won't be charged twice.
+If you upgrade to a new email tier before your current one expires, you won't be charged twice.